 But, the communities know that we do not do it alone.
 They know that people from around the world are lending a hand so that they can give their children the education they deserve.
 We need your support to keep working with indigenous communities and empowering them to take hold of their future.

-For just $8 a month, you can help a child in a rural village in Guatemala receive what they need to learn and thrive in school.
+For just $8 a month or $100 a year, you can give a child in an indigenous village in Guatemala what they need to learn and thrive in school.
 Please consider sponsoring a child and becoming a LEAP Champion today.
+When you champion a child you will receive regular updates on your sponsored LEAP student as they progress in their studies.

 Fundamental to good learning is having the instructional materials and school supplies needed for the students to understand and apply new concepts.
 Every teacher and grade is different, so we collaborate with each teacher to get them exactly what they need in their classroom.
 It is important that teachers feel empowered to teach in a style that best suits their situation rather than having outside obligations imposed on them.

-One of the biggest concerns of parents is if their children will be able to learn the technical skills they need to succeed in the 21st century.
-This is why we have started a computer lab in collaboration with a rural middle school.
-Though they are not connected to the electrical grid or internet lines, we have been able to set up the lab with solar panels and cellular based internet.
-We have started small with six computers and two printers, but plan on expanding it as we work through different technical hurdles.
+One of the biggest concerns of parents is whether their children will be able to learn the technical skills they need to succeed in the 21st century.
+This is why we have started three community-run computer labs in collaboration with rural villages.

 Guatemala’s Ministry of Education, General Office of Evaluation and Educational Research (DIGEDUCA), Informe departamental y municipal de primaria, 2014. https://www.thedialogue.org/wp-content/uploads/2017/02/Educational-Challenges-in-Guatemala-and-Consequences-for-Human-Capital-and-Development-1.pdf